teivah/100-go-mistakes/README.md

 * 21 - Inefficient slice initialization
 * 22 - Being confused about nil vs. empty slice
 * 23 - Not properly checking if a slice is empty
-* 24 - Not making slice copy correctly
+* 24 - Not making slice copies correctly
-* 25 - Unexpected side-effects using slice append
+* 25 - Unexpected side effects using slice append
 * 26 - Slice and memory leaks
 * 27 - Inefficient map initialization
 * 28 - Map and memory leaks